SirrahMW/Never-Notetaker/README.md

 <img src="https://github.com/user-attachments/assets/88e87048-fe47-4d0e-b8a9-7c4d5b3a1452" width="600">

 5. You will get a popup asking to trust the author of the vault when you first open the vault.
 I presume you trust me to not include anything malicious since this is designed to be used by friends.
-I highly recommend selecting `Trust author and enable plugins`, but the vault is theoretically mostly usable without these plugins or with entirely different plugins included.
+I highly recommend selecting `Trust author and enable plugins`, but the vault is theoretically mostly usable without these plugins or with entirely different plugins.

 <img src="https://github.com/user-attachments/assets/1f45b4fd-8155-41e6-abdf-439ef9de6fbb" width="600">